mOSCAR: A Large-scale Multilingual and Multimodal Document-level Corpus: Dataset Creation Pipeline

 \subsection{Text-image joint filtering}

 Our aim is to obtain truly multimodal documents where all images are related to at least one of the text nodes in some way\footnote{We do not limit ourselves to caption-like relation and instead allow all types of text-image relation.} and vice versa.
 We choose to apply joint text-image filtering to discard images and/or text nodes that are irrelevant to the rest of the document (e.g.~the case of ads and website functionalities).

 To do this, we use NLLB-SIGLIP\footnote{\texttt{siglip-base-patch16-224} as vision encoder and \texttt{nllb-distilled-600M} as text encoder.} \citep{visheratin2023nllb}, a multilingual version of SIGLIP \citep{siglip} trained with the encoder of NLLB \citep{costa2022no}, which covers all mOSCAR languages.\footnote{We use the open-clip \citep{ilharco_gabriel_2021_5143773} model version and the transformers \citep{wolf-etal-2020-transformers} library.} We compute cosine similarity scores between all images and all paragraphs\footnote{We refer to paragraph as the text content in a DOM text node.} within a same document.
 To remove irrelevant text nodes or images in a document, we mimic a text-image retrieval task, which means we avoid using arbitrary cosine similarity thresholds for each language and can reduce length biases and those in favour of caption-like paragraphs.
 For each candidate pair we randomly sample 63 negative images and 63 negative similar-length paragraphs from the same language but other documents.
 We tag the text node (resp. image) as valid if the cosine similarity of the pair is among the top 8 of the text-to-image (resp.~image-to-text) similarity scores computed with the candidate text node (resp. image) and all the negative images (resp.~text nodes).
 This means that we tag the text node (resp.~image) as valid if it has a significantly higher score than a score computed with a random image (resp.~text) for at least one of the images (resp.~text node) in the document.
 We then discard text nodes and images not tagged as valid (on average 35\% of the DOM text nodes and 10\% of the images within a document).

 After this filtering step, we apply additional text-only filters to keep documents superior to 100 bytes.
+We also reapply the open-lid language detector \citep{openlid} as described in Section~\ref{ss:language-id} as we found the last filtering step to change the major language of some documents.